 Dynoom felt no qualms about his dismal advice to the Noad.

 For it's not as though I were any better off than he.
-We shall both have to accept a diminished way of life, and, arguably, I come off worse as a Ghepion than I would as a man.
+We shall both have to accept a waning of our selves, and, arguably, I come off worse as a Ghepion than I would as a man.

 Reduced rations of power; sensory